Edit Blog Post

 I found my hotel easily.
 After checking in, I went out looking for a group tour the next day to the Plain of Jars.

 The Plain of Jars

 The Plain of Jars is a series of archeological sites featuring hundreds of mysterious stone jars over 2,000 years old.
 It has been theorized that these jars were used for burial.
 Three sites are open to visitors, and I visited them on a group tour with four other travelers - two Australians and two British.
 Site 1 was the first site we visited.
-As this was the most accessible site, There were quite a few people there, mostly locals on their Sunday outing.
+This was the most accessible site, and so there were quite a few people there, comprising mostly of locals on their Sunday outing.
 As there was a Hmong festival that weekend, there were a few women in traditional dress.
 Site 1 is the largest of the three sites, and it features the largest jar and a cave.
 It was quite an impressive site, with over 200 jars strewn over two hills.
 The cave had a shrine and there were several beehives and honeycombs at the entrance.

 Plain of Jars Site 3

 Buddha statue near Site 3.
 This statue was damaged by a bomb.
 There is a skinny little trunk growing out from it.
 Rather fittingly, it appears to be a bodhi tree.